ieperen3039/scs_lang/doc/A Pipeline for the Knowing Ones.md

 ## Values and casting
 Every value can be assigned to both a specialisation of the type and a generalisation of the type.
-You can implicitly cast up or down, but not both in one statement.
+You can implicitly cast up, and explicitly cast down.
-Casting down (to a specialisation) results in an optional of the specialisation
+Casting down (to a specialisation) results in an optional of the specialisation.

 ## Variables
 A variable is immutable, and _always_ effectively copied.